• Greater Flamingo (Phoenicopterus roseus) resident 1)

 Iberian Worm Lizard (Blanus cinereus): most members of the worm lizard family (Blanidae) occur in Africa and in the Caribbean Islands; this species, however, is yet another curious Iberian endemism, a small and slow moving lizard with slender, limbless and ringed body.
 It is a quite primitive animal, even for a reptile.
 Despite being a subterranean dwelling species, it is not that infrequent to spot it above ground searching for a better place to prey on ants and other tiny invertebrates.
 Image: Mario Modesto

 Yellow Broomrape (Cistanche phelypaea): this curious and striking plant has no green in it; there’s no need to have chlorophyll when there is no need to realize photosynthesis.
 Its special roots (called ‘haustoriums‘) penetrate host plants in order to acquire all the sap and all the nutrients the broomrape demands.
-That way, all its acquired nutrient supplies are focused on producing a bigger, brighter, more lavish set of flowers.
-Reaching up to 45cm / 17.7 inches, these relatively rare parasitic plants occur only in small pockets throughout the Mediterranean basin, where they inhabit some estuaries and salt marshes like the ones found in Alvor or Ria Formosa, to the East.
+That way, all its acquired nutrient supplies are focused on producing a bigger, brighter, and more lavish set of flowers.
+Reaching up to 45cm / 17.7 inches, these relatively rare parasitic plants occur only in small pockets throughout the Mediterranean basin, where they inhabit some estuaries and salt marshes like the ones found in Alvor or Ria Formosa, further to the east.
 The Yellow Broomrape prefers to parasitize bushy Goosefoots (Chenopodiaceae).
 The large, bright flowers make their appearance from February to April and they can be easily seen both in Alvor and in Ludo or Quinta do Lago.